themartiancompany/ur/README.md

-Formally speaking, the Ur is the set of programs and smart contracts you find in this software repository, together with their network deployments, whose addresses can be found in the `contracts/deployments` directory.
+Formally speaking, the Ur is the set of programs and smart contracts you find in this software repository, together with their network deployments, whose addresses are found in the `contracts/deployments` directory, together with the universal build recipes for the programs published on it, which can seamlessly build on the largest array of operating system platforms.

-Many of the Ur desirable properties derive it being a program on permissionless cryptocurrency
+Many of the Ur desirable properties derive from it being a program on permissionless cryptocurrency
 [EVM-compatible](
   https://ethereum.org/en/developers/docs/evm/)